tonusp/NaNo2016/A_Book_of_Changes.md

 "Dat het Engels heeft gewonnen.
 As world language was English now the language, and not Esperanto.
 And the years before the War, everyone believed that Esperanto would be the world language."

 He began to screw the green flag up into a bundle, ignoring the neat creases along which it had been folded.
 He swallowed hard again, and tears brimmed in his eyes.
-Joseph's heart went out to him, and he shook his hand with the squeeze of a fellow-widower who would no longer hear his karulino's sweet voice speaking love-words in the special language that had been their own, yet also shared with others who hoped for a world that would be united in communication, mutual understanding, and a working for peace.
+Joseph's heart went out to him, and he shook his hand with the squeeze of a fellow-widower who would no longer hear his karulino's sweet voice speaking love-words in the special language that had been their own, yet which they also shared with others who hoped for a world that would be united in communication, mutual understanding, and a working for peace.

 "Dankon," he said.
 "Ie oni ankoraŭ parolas la lingvon internacian.
 Eksistas ankoraŭ espero.
 Do, esperu ankoraŭ, mia amiko."

 But Jost turned away and hurried off down the street.
-Joesph's friends watched him go.
+Joseph's friends watched him go.

 "Well, that worked well," said Tom.
 "Or maybe not.
 I hope this pilgrimage of grieving or healing or whatever you want it to be, isn't going to turn into a major grief-fest, re-opening wounds across the continent.
 Oh, I'm sorry, Joseph.
 I'm talking about your wounds, too."